Below is a list of learning goals tailored for junior and senior biochemistry majors based on the provided information:

 Cells and their internal compartments have regulated concentrations of ions and hydronium ions.

 As expected the pH of the cytosol (the aqueous substance surrounding all the organelles within the cell) varies from about 7.0-7.4, depending on the metabolic state of the cell.
 Some organelles have proton transporters that can significantly alter the pH inside an organelle.
 For example, the pH inside the lysosome, a degradative organelle, is about 4.8.
-Furthermore, the creation of a pH gradient across the inner mitochondrial membrane is sufficient to drive the thermodynamically unfavored synthesis of ATP.
+Furthermore, creating a pH gradient across the inner mitochondrial membrane is sufficient to drive the thermodynamically unfavored synthesis of ATP.

 Table 1.1 Average Cellular and Extracellular Ion Concentrations